 Continuation of innovation

 Nuri is a mother of five who never thought she would be working out in the fields as her husband oversaw planting and harvesting their crops.
 Nuri worked in factories or nearby homes providing laundering services.
-When the pandemic struck the community, Nuri lost both sources of employment.
+But when the pandemic struck years back, Nuri lost both sources of employment.

 After the family gardens project began, Andres asked Nuri to lead one of the teams.
 Nuri, while glad to be considered, had her doubts.
 Although she had never worked the land before, she was willing to learn.
 “I asked the Lord for wisdom so that with every new skill I learned, I could teach the other families.”

 Before long, Nuri came to Andres with a new idea.
-She hoped to start a small greenhouse in her backyard to teach her children and other mothers the necessary techniques to grow new seeds.
+She hoped to start a small greenhouse in her backyard.
+Here, she could teach her children and other mothers the necessary techniques to grow new seeds.
 The centre helped Nuri install a water tank that would carry the water to the ground inside the greenhouse through thin, plastic pipes.

 “With this irrigation system, we make small holes in the water pipes so that when we turn the faucet, we can control the amount of water that the seeds inside the greenhouse will receive,” Nuri says.

 As a result of Nuri’s innovation, the team she was leading grew spinach, lettuce and cabbage.
-For her, this project has been a blessing because it has given her the opportunity to teach her children to be resourceful business owners.
+For her, this project has been a blessing.
+It’s given her the opportunity to teach her children to be resourceful business owners.

 “I want to be a good example for [my children],” says Nuri.
 “I want them to see that change can happen if we trust in the Lord and put in the work, creativity and effort necessary to make it happen.”

-You can help empower more communities like this to provide for their families with the gift of Vegetable Seeds.
+You can help empower even more communities to provide for their families with the gift of Vegetable Seeds.